mislavjavor/LambdaUI/README.md

 ```

 ### 4. Paineless Asynchronous event management using GCD
-Asynchronous event management is a pain the ass with CocoaTouch.
+Asynchronous event management can be tiring with CocoaTouch.
 You need to define a function which then takes another function (or a block of code) that is executed on a queue that you need.
-Also, the queue names are unnecessarily ugly (`dispatch_get_global_queue(Int(QOS_CLASS_USER_INTERACTIVE.rawValue), 0)` + putting that into `dispatch_async(...)` - come ON, give me a break)
+Also, the queue names are inherited from C and don't fit the Swift syntax nicely (`dispatch_get_global_queue(Int(QOS_CLASS_USER_INTERACTIVE.rawValue), 0)` + putting that into `dispatch_async(...)` - it gets really long really fast)

 Async events support all of the features (remove/add/identifiers/management) that the "regular" events support